cez0729/two-stage-recommendation-system/README_SERVING.md

   concurrency 50, with zero request errors.
 The service is functionally stable but CPU-bound and not horizontally validated.
-- Serving parity: 20/20 fixed users exactly match the saved offline ranker path for both the baseline and Phase 6 content configuration.
+- Serving parity: 20/20 fixed users exactly match the saved offline ranker path for both the baseline and content-aware configuration.
-- Phase 6 validation: four-channel ranker NDCG@10 is 0.03848 versus 0.03190
+- Content-aware validation: four-channel ranker NDCG@10 is 0.03848 versus 0.03190
   for retrieval order, with all 18 features reloaded identically.

 ## Commands